 There is no separate admission charge to get into Pikillacta.
 To visit the park, you must buy the Cusco Tourist Ticket (Boleto Turistico).
 You can get it at the museum or at any of the 16 Cusco Tourist Ticket sites in the Sacred Valley.

 The full ticket is S/.
 130 (S/.
 70 for students).
 However, you can also buy a partial ticket for S/.
 70 that includes Pikillacta (and no student discount).
-To see all the Cusco Tourist Ticket options, click here and find the heading “Partial Ticket Circuit II: City and South Sacred Valley.”
+To see all the Cusco Tourist Ticket options, go to this post about the tourist ticket and find the heading “Partial Ticket Circuit II: City and South Sacred Valley.”

 Important note: Buying a Cusco Tourist Ticket requires showing your passport.
 So if you don’t already have a ticket, be sure you bring your passport with you.